 Stew Leonard's, Norwalk CT and Danbury CT: This popular theme park of a store has all kinds of Halloween fun throughout the month of October.
 Stew's is already a great stop to find your perfect pumpkin, but they also have the Halloween Hay Bale Theater which shows a FREE children's Halloween movie every Friday night in October in Norwalk and Danbury.
 There's a family-friendly Halloween Hay Ride Spooktacular running daily starting October 3rd in Norwalk and Danbury.
 Check out the store's Trick-or-Treat day where your little ones can trick-or-treat at the Danbury and Norwalk store and take their pictures with Stew Leonard's characters including their mascot, Wow the Cow.
 Children who go to the store on Halloween Day in costume in both the Danbury and Norwalk locations receive a free ice cream.
 Dates and times of Halloween activities vary by store so be sure to check our events calendar.

-#halloween, Aldrich Contemporary Art Museum, Ridgefield CT: Trick or Treat at the Aldrich Contemporary Art Museum on October 31st between 5:00-8:00pm and have your photo taken in front on multiple "spooktacular" photo booths designed by mother-daughter artist teams from Ridgefield's National Charity League.
-See your image projected on the museum, add it to their live Instagram feed and leave with a treat.
+#ACAMHalloween, Aldrich Contemporary Art Museum, Ridgefield CT: Trick or Treat at the Aldrich Contemporary Art Museum on October 31st between 5:00-8:00pm and have your photo taken in front on multiple "spooktacular" photo booths.
+See your image projected on the museum, add it to the live Instagram feed, and leave with a treat.

 Haunted Hayride and Haunted Trail, Fairview Tree Farm, Shelton, CT: Looking for something a little scarier?
 Try Fairview Tree Farms one-and-half-mile dark, spooky hayride.
-The one mile Haunted Trail is new this year and only for ages 12 and up. $16/ticket, or buy a family 4 pack for $60, and a combo ticket for the hayride and trail ride is $25.
-The hayride is open Friday and Saturday nights in October, 7pm-10pm, the Haunted Trail is open Friday, Saturday and Sunday nights..
+The one mile haunted trail is a walking trail that is meant only for ages 12 and up.
+Both feature live creatures in costume along the way.
 Food and drinks available for purchase.

-Trick or Treat on Hecksher Farm, "Ick Fest" and more, Stamford Musem and Nature Center, Stamford CT: Kids can create their own scarecrow for the Harvest Festival scarecrow contest at special workshops held on Sunday, October 5th and 12th.
-On Columbus Day, October 13th, you can sign up for "Slime Time" from 11:00am-3:00pm where kids can make their own slime, learn about salamanders, make crafts and end the day with s'mores by the campfire.
-On Friday, October 24th from 7:00-8:00pm, you can meet Connecticut's longest snake and see and learn about all kinds of icky animals at a special program called Slithery, Slimy, Creepy, Crawly.
-Kids can Trick-or-treat on the farm on Saturday, October 25th.
-Kids will a bag at the Otter Pond and look for the clues that lead them to the five Trick-orTreat stations set up around Hecksher Farm.
-When everyone's done trick or treating, head over to the Ick Fest at the Overbrook Nature Center to check out the "slime table" and visit snakes, tarantulas and worms while making crafts featuring bats and spiders.
-Please check their website for special event pricing and reservations.
+Trick or Treat on Hecksher Farm, "Ick Fest" and more, Stamford Musem and Nature Center, Stamford CT: Kids can create their own scarecrow for the Harvest Festival scarecrow contest at special workshops held on Sunday, October 4th and 11th.
+Kids can Trick-or-treat on the farm on Sunday, October 25th where they will look for the clues that lead them to the five Trick-orTreat stations set up around Hecksher Farm.
+When everyone's done trick or treating, head over to the Ick Fest at the Overbrook Nature Center to check out the "slime table" and visit snakes, tarantulas, and other creepy crawlies.

-Fright Night at Ambler Farm, Wilton CT: Drop off the kids, grades 3-5, for haunted activities and frightful stories.
+Fright Night at Ambler Farm, Wilton CT: This drop off activity for kids in grades 3-5 includes haunted activities and frightful stories.
 Creepy sights, mysterious sounds and a Ghost Dog who frequents the farm.
 Top it off with a moonlit hayride.
-Friday, October 17th and Saturday, October 18th from 6:00-8:00pm.
 Advance registration required.
-Check website for rates.

 There’s nothing quite like the cuteness of a town Halloween parade!
 Here are a few that are coming up in Fairfield County:

-Danbury Halloween on the Green, Saturday, November 1 at CityCenter.
+Danbury Halloween on the Green, Saturday, October 31 at CityCenter.
 Party on the green from 2:00-4:00pm, costume parade 3:30.
-They'll have a costume contest, games, food, a DJ and goody bags for the first 600 children.
+They'll have a costume contest, games, food, and more.

-Darien Halloween Parade, October 31st.
-Meet at the Darien Fire Station at 10:00am to participate in this annual parade for toddlers and pre-school aged children.
-Costumed kids trick or treat with local merchants on their way to Tilley Pond for snacks and a special magic show with The Amazing Andy. $5/child.
+Darien Halloween Parade, On Friday, October 30th meet at the Darien Fire Station (opposite Post Corner Pizza) to participate in this annual parade for toddlers and pre-school aged children.
+Costumed kids trick or treat with local merchants on their way to Tilley Pond for snacks and a special magic show with The Amazing Andy.

-Rowayton Halloween Celebration, Sunday, October 26th 1:00-4:00pm at the Rowayton Community Center.
+Rowayton Halloween Celebration, On Sunday, October 25th at the Rowayton Community Center.
 In addition to a parade, this event has a hay maze, petting zoo, pony rides and a haunted house.

-New Canaan Halloween Parade, Sunday, October 26, festivities start at 12:00pm, goody bags are handed out and the parade starts at 1:00pm, led by the Old Faithful Antique Fire Truck.
+New Canaan Halloween Parade, Sunday, October 25th goody bags will be handed out and the parade starts at 1:00pm, led by the Old Faithful Antique Fire Truck.
 Children of all ages, and their dogs, are welcome.

-Ridgefield Halloween Walk on Main Street, Saturday, October 25th from10:00am-12:00pm.
-Trick or treat along Main Street in Ridgefield.
+Ridgefield Halloween Walk on Main Street, On Saturday, October 31st Trick or treat along Main Street in Ridgefield.

 Originally published October 22, 2012.